 Highlights include Arthur Lowe turning into a parrot, Mona Washbourne becoming a cupboard and Rita Tushingham announcing that she’s 17 months pregnant.

-Peter Cook and Dudley Moore are side-splittingly funny as police officers who float around the country in a dilapidated squad car suspended underneath a hot air balloon urging everyone to “keep moving!” and Ralph Richardson is superb in a relatively brief stint as the die-hard traditionalist who eventually mutates into the furnished bedsit of the title.
+Peter Cook and Dudley Moore are side-splittingly funny as police officers who float around the country in a dilapidated squad car suspended underneath a hot air balloon urging everyone to “keep moving!”.

 A carefully-chosen roster of British character thespians contributes stellar bits in almost impossibly difficult roles.